LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 }
 ```

-Lets now write some code to query the graph, create a new folder inside your `my-app` folder and name it `queries`.
+Let's write some code to query the graph, create a new folder inside your `my-app` folder and name it `queries`.
 Inside the `queries` folder create a new file named `index.js` and paste the following lines of code:

 ```javascript
 export function FETCH_CREATED_GAME() {